TIBHannover/sc4eu-frontend/README.md

 Thus, the react components are served by the express server it self.

 The server code is in the folder server.
-The frontend code is in the folder a src.
+The frontend code is in the folder src.

 # Initialization